fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

 2. Additional information is added to each package (e.g. the address of the receiving device)
 3. The packages get encoded into a physical signal, e.g. electrical signal for Ethernet communication, and sent to the destination device.

-When the recieving device recieves the packages, it then goes through the same process in reverse to reconstruct the original data.
+When the receiving device receives the packages, it then goes through the same process in reverse to reconstruct the original data.

 ![Big Picture]({{ site.baseurl }}/assets/images/big_picture.png)